-If NAPL or NAPL-saturated soil is encountered, samples may be collected for hydrocarbon characterization by GC/FID (TPH, DRO) and GC/MS (alkylated PAHs, n-alkanes and isoprenoid hydrocarbons).
+If NAPL or NAPL-saturated soil is encountered, samples may be collected for hydrocarbon characterization by analytical methods described in Section 3.2.9.

 After the completion of each test pit, the test pit will be backfilled in reverse sequence in which it was excavated, so that materials removed from the bottom of the test pit are placed back at the bottom and materials removed from the top of the test pit are placed back at the top.
 The test pits will be backfilled in lifts and compacted using the back-hoe bucket.
 Excess soils will be containerized in a lined roll-off which will be characterized for reuse or disposal.
 If test pits are excavated in paved areas, the pavement will be restored.